rec/rec/resume.md

 World Wide Woodshed's SlowGold was a leader in music practice software from the 1990s.
-I bought half the tiny company, and was the sole developer for a brand-new product in C++, with high-quality audio, subtle and intuitive editing tools, and little details like three second startup and shutdown.
+I bought half the tiny company, and was the sole developer for a brand-new product in C++, with high-quality audio, subtle and intuitive editing tools, and little details like three second restart after shutdown.

 ### <span>Software engineer, Google </span> <span> (2004-2009) </span>